ruslandede/ruslandede/README.md

 ---

-## Case Studies
+## Business Analyst Case Studies
 > This case study is reconstructed based on a business case assignment from a recruitment process, Training and Bootcamp.
 > All company-specific details have been anonymized and generalized.

 - Third-Party Logistics System
-- Cash Advance System
 - ShoesForLife E-Commerce
 - PT Toko Butik E-Commerce

-- Foodpanda Order & Delivery Trends
-- Bersihkos UI/UX Design
+### See All BA Case Studies Here [More Case Studies](./MORE_PROJECTS.md)

+---

+## Quality Assurance Case Studies
+> This case study is reconstructed based on a business case assignment from a recruitment process, Training and Bootcamp.
+> All company-specific details have been anonymized and generalized.

+- Third-Party Logistics System
+- ShoesForLife E-Commerce
+- PT Toko Butik E-Commerce

-### See All Case Studies Here [More Case Studies](./MORE_PROJECTS.md)
+### See All QA Case Studies Here [More Case Studies](./MORE_PROJECTS.md)

 ---